NicoHood/Hoodloader/Readme.md

 The 16u2 as ISP works like the Arduino sketch.
 It just uses its won SPI header to program the device and uses a special baud to not get into conflict with other commonly used bauds.
+In ISP mode no data is transferred between Arduino main chip and Pc.
+This also wouldnt be possible because of shared ram.

 This library wouldnt be possible without
 ========================================